Young Workers - Workplace Advice Service

 Workplace Advice Service

-We offer an initial free consultation (generally lasting about one hour) for young people facing issues at work.
-We may be able to assist you, provided that you meet the following criteria:
+We offer an initial free consultation (generally lasting about one hour) for young people facing issues at work, or seeking advice about their workplace rights and entitlements.
+We may be able to assist, provided that you meet the following criteria:

-Aged 24 years or younger and are studying as a full-time tertiary student or completing a trade apprenticeship;
+• Aged under 24 years and are studying as a full-time tertiary student or completing a trade apprenticeship;

-To chat with a member of our team about the Young Workers Advice service, please contact our office on (03) 5968 4126, or submit a form through our employment law page of our website here.
+To chat with a member of our team about the Workplace Advice Service, please contact our office on (03) 5968 4126, or make an appointment via the booking form below.
+If you are not sure whether you need an appointment, or want to discuss your eligibility, please call our office.